elfhosted/elfhosted.com/docs/app/blackhole.md

 ---
 title: Elf Hosted Blackhole Scripts 🧝
 slug: Blackhole
-description: West's Blackhole Script is part of a collection of scripts maintained by westsurname, intended to support Plex users with Debrid services
+description: West's Blackhole Script is part of a collection of scripts maintained by westsurname, intended to support Radarr/Sonarr users with Debrid services
 upstream: https://github.com/westsurname/scripts
 ---

 # {{ page.meta.slug }}

-"West's Blackhole Script" is part of a collection of scripts maintained by @westsurname, intended to support Plex users with Debrid services.
+"West's Blackhole Script" is part of a collection of scripts maintained by @westsurname, intended to support Radarr/Sonarr users with Debrid services.

 Within ElfHosted, the blackhole scripts provide a lightweight alternative to the symlinking functionality that RDTClient provides to [Radarr][radarr] / [Sonarr][sonarr].